jmickle66666666/DoomUnity/README.md

 # what?

 Various tools for working with Doom WADs and levels in Unity.
+Also a Doom engine, called NaSTY (Not a Sourceport, Thank You)

 # why?

 Because it doesn't already exist.
 There are various cool applications for such a set of tools but personally I just like the idea of letting potential games of mine use doom levels.

-I guess I'm kind of making a new Doom engine with this stuff now.

 # how?